 You may qualify for a grant of up to $2000.
 Scroll down for an application.
 Completed applications must be submitted before April 1 of each year.

 Everything You Need to Know About the Charitable Trust

-What is the connection between Nevada County Branch, Local Scholarship Committee, All About Unique Women, and the Nevada County Branch Charitable Trust?
+What is the connection between Nevada County Branch, Local Scholarship Committee, Tapas and Trivia, and the Nevada County Branch Charitable Trust?
 If you’re not quite clear, you’re not alone.
 Read on and be enlightened.

-All About Unique Women is the branch fundraiser for educational purposes.
-Proceeds are divided so that 75% goes to the Charitable Trust and 25% to AAUW Funds Educational Opportunities Fund.
+Tapas and Trivia is the Branch fundraiser for educational purposes.
+Proceeds are divided with 75% going to the Charitable Trust and 25% to National’s AAUW Fund.
+The Fund includes the Educational Opportunity Fund (EOF) and the Legal Advocacy Fund (LAF), both of which our Branch has supported for many years.
 Thus, when you participate in this event, besides having fun, you are contributing directly to our scholarship program.

-The Local Scholarship Committee is made up of the trustees and volunteers from the branch.
+The Local Scholarship Committee is made up of the Charitable Trust trustees and volunteers from the Branch.
 The committee decides the number and amount of scholarships awarded each year as well as selecting the recipients.

-If you are committed to advancing educational opportunities for women, you may be interested in participating in the Local Scholarship Committee’s work, email or call Deb Cubberley or Betty Jane Comegys.
+If you are committed to advancing educational opportunities for women, you may be interested in participating in the Local Scholarship Committee’s work.
+Email or call Susan Fivelstad using the Branch membership book.